Sawangg/blog/README.md

 # Leo Mercier's blog

-My personal blog built to host my articles.
+My personal blog built to host my articles

 ### Features

-- Custom-built authentication system
+- Custom-built auth system, with oauth providers
 - Edge network compatible
 - Lighthouse 100% on all metrics on all pages
 - A+ on security, with headers, strict CSP & security.txt